Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.atwindowmessage

 Defines a handler function that is called when a window receives a message.
 The message data is given to the function in 4 parameters.
 If `unregister` is set to true, the function `f` will no longer be called when this event occurs, but it will error if you never registered the function.

+@*param* `f` — The function to be called when a window message

+is received.

+@*param* `unregister` — If true, then unregister the function `f`.

 ```lua